-- Students may sleep over at the homes of Canadian or international friends within the local community on weekends or holidays only for a maximum of two nights with host parent approval.
+- Students may sleep over at the homes of Canadian or international friends within the local community for a maximum of two nights with host parent approval.
 Sleepovers of more than two nights' duration require Homestay Coordinator approval. - Students of different biological sexes may not sleep over at one another's homes.
 If you identify as LGBTQIA2S+ please feel free to speak confidentially with your Homestay Coordinator or RMISP staff about your specific situation. - Students must never be left in the home alone overnight regardless of age or any other factors.